-1. What level of education do you plan to complete? ☐ High School ☐ Trade/Technical School ☐ College ☐ Military Service 2. .
-If applicable, what post-secondary school do you plan to attend?
+☐ High School ☐ Trade/Technical School ☐ College ☐ Military Service If applicable, what post-secondary school do you plan to attend?
 What will be your degree or field of study?
 What is your career goal?
-3. How are you going to pay for your education?
+3. B. How are you going to pay for your education?
 (Check all that apply.)
-ScholarshipsPart-time EmploymentMilitaryNot Applicable 4.
-How much time do you spend on your homework each week? ☐ Less than 2 hours ☐ 3 to 5 hours ☐ 6 to 10 hours ☐ More than 10 hours 5.
+Scholarships Part-time Employment Military Not Applicable How much time do you spend on your homework each week? ☐ Less than 2 hours ☐ 3 to 5 hours ☐ 6 to 10 hours ☐ More than 10 hours 5.
 What intracurricular, extracurricular, teams, clubs or organizations are you involved in?
 (Check all that apply.)
 DECA/VICA/FHA-HERO Band/Chorus Booster Club Varsity or Intramural Sports Language Clubs 4-H Cheerleading/Pompoms National Honor Society Other: Student Council/Gov't.
 Debate/Forensics 6.
 What are your three favorite school activities?
-1 3 7.
-7. What are your three favorite after school activities?
-1 3 8.
+1 2 3 7. .
+What are your three favorite after school activities?
+1 2 3 8.
 What is your reason for joining an organization or a school club?
-(Rank, in order of importance, the following items one to eight with a rank of one being most important and eight being least important.)
-ScholarshipsFriendshipTravelCareer and Leadership SkillsFun ActivitiesBelong to a GroupRecognition and AwardsBeing an Officer continued
+(Rank, in order of importance, the following items one to eight with a rank of one being most important and eight being least important ScholarshipsFriendshipTravelCareer and Leadership SkillsFun ActivitiesBelong to a GroupRecognition and AwardsBeing an Officer

 9. What is the main reason you don't enroll in agriculture classes?
 What is the main reason you don't join the FFA?
-Scheduling conflict with other courses Agriculture has a poor image in school Guidance counselor discourages enrollment I am a member in too many other courses Not interested in an agricultural career Don't like instructor(s)' teaching methods Classes are not interesting or appealing I am seeking further education Other: Can't afford the membership fee FFA has a poor image in school Not enough activities for involvement Member in too many other clubs Don't like wearing the official dress Don't know what FFA has to offer Activities are not fun or interesting Not enrolled in an agriculture course Other: 10.
+Scheduling conflict with other courses Agriculture has a poor image in school Guidance counselor discourages enrollment I am a member in too many other courses Not interested in an agricultural career Don't like instructor(s)' teaching methods Classes are not interesting or appealing I am seeking further education Other: Can't afford the membership fee FFA has a poor image in school 10.
 What is your favorite type of music?
 11. What is your favorite type of movie?
 Rock & Roll Pop Country Rap Heavy Metal Soul/Rhythm & Blues Classical New Age Jazz Action/DramaComedyClassicsScience FictionFamily-orientedHorrorForeign 12.
 What kind of person do you most admire?
-Sports Figure Actor/Actress Entertainer Family Member Teacher Political or Cause Activists Politician Family member (parent, uncle, aunt, etc.) 13.
+Sports FigureActor/ActressEntertainerFamily MemberTeacherPolitical or Cause ActivistsPoliticianFamily member (parent, uncle, aunt, etc.) 13.
 What is your favorite in the following categories?
-Favorite Movie:Favorite Television Show: Optional Information: Full Name: Street Name: Telephone: City/State/Zip:
+Favorite Movie: Favorite Television Show: Optional Information: Full Name: Street Name: Telephone: City/State/Zip: